Skip to content

 WARNING

-When using basic definitions, you must manually ensure:
+When using basic definitions:

 Type Validation Utilities